hertie-data-science-lab/ds01-hub/README.md

 # ds01-hub

-One-stop support hub for the Hertie Data Science Lab server (ds01).
+The one-stop support hub for the Hertie Data Science Lab server (ds01).

 ---